CarSomma/streamlit_saffron/streamlit_exercise/EDA_st_tutorial.md

 ```bash
 streamlit run app.py
 ```
-🎉🥳 __You have build a streamlit [multipage web app](streamlit.md#multipage-apps)__ hosted locally 🥳🎉.
-You can now interact with  the web app at the url you find in the ouput of your terminal.
+🎉🥳 __You have build a streamlit [multipage web app](streamlit.md#multipage-apps)__ hosted locally 🥳🎉 and the only trick is to run __app.py__ and  create a folder named __pages__ containing other python scripts.
+Building a server, routing and providing the user with a graphical interface are done by Streamlit under the hood.
+You don't need to have any knowledge of Back-End and Front-End.
+In this example, we have inserted only one python file, __predict.py__, within pages.
+Use your web browser to interact with the web app at the url you find in the ouput of your terminal.
+In the sidebar you can see two links: __app__ and __predict__ but still the web-app looks like an empty canvas.

-## Task 2: Import Libraries
+## Task 3: Import Libraries

 Import the required libraries for your Streamlit app: